 Many of the upper grade teachers require their students to only read chapter books, but slower readers tend to shy away from them, so the shorter chapter books are a perfect fit for them.
 Books in this section range from second grade level up to fifth grade level with most being around 50-60 pages and none going over 150 pages.
 The longer books have larger print, so really aren't as long as they seem.

-I was afraid that the "Easy" label might negate solution #1, so I will be calling the Easy section the Everyone section next year, which means EC will stand for Everyone Chapter books.
+I was afraid that the "Easy" label might negate solution #1, so I will be calling the Easy section the Everybody section next year, which means EC will stand for Everybody Chapter books.

 I am really excited about the change, but it does mean that I had to relabel some books from FIC to EC and from FIC to MG.